An autonomous island in the Cyclades

 Today it hosts a wide array of cultural activities, such as the Naxos Festival.
 If you’re a sun worshipper, Naxos’s endless stretch of gorgeous sandy beaches will keep you blissfully happy during your holiday.
 And if you’re even remotely interested in antiquities and culture, you’ll make sure to see the two giant kouroi – statues of young men – lying down in the open.

-What to do on Naxos
+What to do in Naxos?

 The Hora of Naxos